-Head across the river and have a snack at Relish Cafe in the Highlanes Gallery before exploring the fascinating visual art exhibitions as well as items relating to Drogheda’s past, including a ceremonial sword and mace presented to Drogheda Corporation by King William III after the Battle of the Boyne.
+Head across the river and have lunch in the Highlanes Gallery before exploring the fascinating visual art exhibitions as well as items relating to Drogheda’s past, including a ceremonial sword and mace presented to Drogheda Corporation by King William III after the Battle of the Boyne.

 After lunch a number of choices await you:

-- Bring the family to Funtasia Waterpark Drogheda for an afternoon of swimming, splashing and plenty of excitement!
+- Bring the family to Funtasia Waterpark Drogheda (reopening 2021) for an afternoon of swimming, splashing and plenty of excitement!

 - Visit the Irish Military War Museum in nearby Collon, where you can learn about military history and get 'hands on' with the equipment and vehicles.